arevlo/claude-code-workflows/plugins/arevlo-design/commands/make.md

 ### Step 1: Select Make Project

+**THIS MUST BE THE FIRST QUESTION.
+Do NOT ask about entry type first.**

 **Auto-detect from context:**
 1. Check **branch name** for project reference (e.g., `arevlo.feat-waves-ui` → "Waves")
-2. Check **current directory** name (e.g., `make-prototypes` → look for matching Make project)
+2. Check **current directory** name (e.g., `make-prototypes` could be "Prototypes" project)
-3. Do NOT assume from repo name alone
+3. Do NOT assume "Flowmingo" or repo name - that's the workspace, not the Make project

-**Always confirm with picker** even if auto-detected:
+**Use AskUserQuestion immediately:**

 ```
 Question: "Which Make project is this for?"

 Options:
-1. [Auto-detected] Waves - (detected from branch name)
+1. Waves - (detected from branch: arevlo.feat-waves-ui)
+2. Prototypes - (detected from directory: make-prototypes)
-2. Choose a different project
+3. Choose a different project - Let me pick from the list
 ```

-If user chooses "different project", show full list from `make_projects_path`.

-**Project is used for:** Notion tags and prompt organization only (don't change directories)
+**Do NOT proceed until project is confirmed.** Only after user selects, continue to Step 2.

 ### Step 2: Describe What to Build